Malice-in-Chains/Reckon/README.md

 # Reckon
-Written by MaliceInChains - is simplistic wrapper script written in bash.
-It was written in preparation for the OSCP exam to help me be more efficient during testing by automating some basic common tasks and scans with a focus on enumerating the more targetable services like HTTP and SMB.
+Is a simplistic wrapper script written in bash.
+It was written in preparation for the OSCP exam to help me be more time efficient during testing by automating some basic common tasks and scans with a focus on enumerating the more targetable services like HTTP and SMB.

 ### Prerequisites
-Reckon was built to run on Kali Linux and is currently wrapping multiple tools such as nmap, curl, enum4linux, nikto, and dirb.
+Reckon will run on any fresh Kali Linux install and is currently wrapping multiple tools and scripts such as: Nmap, Nmap-NSE, Curl, Enum4linux, Nikto, and Dirb.
+Reckon shouldn't have issue running on other Linux distros provided these tools are present.

 ### Example Usage
 ``` ./reckon.sh 10.10.10.10 ```